Amphibians and Reptiles

 Reptiles

 The cool, maritime climate in Olympic National Park is not ideal for reptiles.
-Nevertheless, three types of snakes and a lizard have been noted in the park.
+Nevertheless, there are some snakes and lizards that have been documented in the park.
 There are no venomous snakes on the Olympic Peninsula.
+Off-shore there are several species of sea-turtle that are at home in our ocean waters.
+Sometimes these turtles strand on the shoreline.
+If you should find such a turtle please report it via email to e-mail us.

-Click here for a list of amphibians and reptiles that have been seen in the park.
+Or view a list of amphibians and reptiles that have been documented in the park.

 Park footer